mhd0528/LLM_MMKC-pub/README.md

 ## Link-Aware Contexts

 Leverage [multimodal generation model](https://huggingface.co/BleachNick/MMICL-Instructblip-T5-xxl) to provide link-aware context.
+Multimodal contexts for each dataset are provided in the `data/` folder

 ## Getting Started